neuviemeporte/mzretools/README.md

 ## mzmap

-Scans and interprets instructions in the executable, traces jump/call destinations and return instructions in order to try and determine the boundaries of subroutines.
+Scans and interprets instructions in the executable, traces jump/call destinations and return instructions in order to try and determine the boundaries of subroutines and offsets of potential variables.
 It can do limited register value tracing to figure out register-dependent calls and jumps.
 Reachable blocks are either attributed to a subroutine's main body, or it can be marked as a disconnected chunk.
 The map is saved to a file in a text format.

 ```
 usage: mzmap [options] [<file.exe[:entrypoint]>] <output.map>